simonlapointe/simonlapointe.github.io/index.md

 layout: default
 title: Simon Lapointe
 ---

-Welcome to my website.
+# Welcome!

 I am a Senior Researcher at the VATT Institute for Economic Research, in Helsinki, Finland.
 I completed my PhD in Economics at the University of Fribourg in Switzerland in 2016, and received a BScSoc in Economics from the University of Ottawa and a MSc in Economics from the London School of Economics.

 My research interests include political and public economics, as well as regional and urban economics.